Sponsor Toolkit World Maker Faire New York 2017

 - Travel in pairs at night.

-- Ask your hotel for a safe deposit box to store your valuables.
+- Ask your hotel for a safety deposit box to store your valuables.

 - If you are demonstrating a valuable piece of equipment, please remove it from your booth each evening.

 First Aid Facilities: An EMT will be on-site Friday through Sunday during Maker Faire setup and show hours.
-First Aid Services will be available at the First Aid Tent which will be highlighted on the event map in the printed program guide and mobile app.
+First Aid Services will be available at the First Aid Tent which will be highlighted on the event map in the printed program guide.
 There will be signage to direct you to First Aid.
 This is also where our Emergency Medical Technician (EMT) will be stationed.

-Emergency: In the event of a medical emergency, notify the production crew, security personnel, or anyone with a radio or walkie-talkie.
+Emergency: In the event of a medical emergency, notify the Maker Faire production crew, security personnel, or anyone with a radio.
 They will contact the on-site EMT personnel, who have a direct line to the Response Dispatch.
 If someone dials 911 from their cell phone, the above procedure still needs to be followed for the best possible care, as this will expedite the response of medical assistance.

 Evacuation: Should the need to evacuate arise, staff and visitors will be notified by Security Personnel.
 Stay calm.
 Immediately stop any demonstrations or presentations.
 Do not try to dismantle your exhibit.
 Even if you cannot see an obvious reason for the alarm, please calmly make your way to the nearest exit and encourage others to follow you outside.
 Once outside, move away from buildings and keep emergency access routes clear.
 When the necessary authorities deem it safe to reenter the buildings and facility, sponsors will be granted access prior to members of the public.